prestodb/presto/presto-docs/src/main/sphinx/functions/geospatial.rst

 .. function:: ST_LineFromText(varchar) -> LineString

-    Returns a geometry type linestring object from Well-Known Text representation (WKT).
+    Returns a geometry type linestring object from WKT representation.

 .. function:: ST_Polygon(varchar) -> Polygon

-    Returns a geometry type polygon object from Well-Known Text representation (WKT).
+    Returns a geometry type polygon object from WKT representation.

 .. function:: ST_GeometryFromText(varchar) -> Geometry

-    Returns a geometry type object from Well-Known Text representation (WKT).
+    Returns a geometry type object from WKT representation.

 .. function:: stAsText(Geometry) -> varchar

-    Returns the Well-Known Text (WKT) representation of the geometry.
-For empty geometries, ST_AsText(ST_LineFromText('LINESTRING EMPTY')) will produce 'MULTILINESTRING EMPTY', ST_AsText(ST_Polygon('POLYGON EMPTY')) will produce 'MULTIPOLYGON EMPTY'.
+    Returns the WKT representation of the geometry.
+For empty geometries, ``ST_AsText(ST_LineFromText('LINESTRING EMPTY'))`` will produce ``'MULTILINESTRING EMPTY'``
+    and ``ST_AsText(ST_Polygon('POLYGON EMPTY'))`` will produce ``'MULTIPOLYGON EMPTY'``.

 Relationship Tests
 ------------------

 .. function:: ST_Contains(Geometry, Geometry) -> boolean

-    Returns TRUE if and only if no points of second geometry lie in the exterior of first geometry, and at least one point of the interior of first geometry lies in the interior of second geometry.
+    Returns ``true`` if and only if no points of the second geometry lie in the exterior of the first geometry, and at least one point of the interior of the first geometry lies in the interior of the second geometry.

 .. function:: ST_Crosses(Geometry, Geometry) -> boolean

-    Returns TRUE if the supplied geometries have some, but not all, interior points in common.
+    Returns ``true`` if the supplied geometries have some, but not all, interior points in common.

 .. function:: ST_Disjoint(Geometry, Geometry) -> boolean

-    Returns TRUE if the give geometries do not "spatially intersect" - if they do not share any space together.
+    Returns ``true`` if the give geometries do not *spatially intersect* -- if they do not share any space together.

 .. function:: ST_Equals(Geometry, Geometry) -> boolean

-    Returns TRUE if the given geometries represent the same geometry.
+    Returns ``true`` if the given geometries represent the same geometry.

 .. function:: ST_Intersects(Geometry, Geometry) -> boolean

-    Returns TRUE if the given geometries spatially intersect in 2-dimensional - (share any portion of space) and FALSE if they don't (they are disjoint)
+    Returns ``true`` if the given geometries spatially intersect in two dimensions (share any portion of space) and ``false`` if they don not (they are disjoint).

 .. function:: ST_Overlaps(Geometry, Geometry) -> boolean

-    Returns TRUE if the given geometries share space, are of the same dimension, but are not completely contained by each other.
+    Returns ``true`` if the given geometries share space, are of the same dimension, but are not completely contained by each other.

 .. function:: ST_Relate(Geometry, Geometry) -> boolean

-    Returns TRUE if first geometry is spatially related to second geometry.
+    Returns ``true`` if first geometry is spatially related to second geometry.

 .. function:: ST_Touches(Geometry, Geometry) -> boolean

-    Returns TRUE if the given geometries have at least one point in common, but their interiors do not intersect.
+    Returns ``true`` if the given geometries have at least one point in common, but their interiors do not intersect.

 .. function:: ST_Within(Geometry, Geometry) -> boolean

-    Returns TRUE if first geometry is completely inside second geometry.
+    Returns ``true`` if first geometry is completely inside second geometry.

 Operations
 ----------